 Do not suck on candy

 There are some individuals who tend to swallow air when they are anxious or nervous.
 The best way to avoid this is to relax and reduce stress.
 One should practice breathing exercises, yoga, or tai chi.
+According to a recent study, patients receiving vitamin D had improved quality of life from bloating compared with patients not receiving vitamin D. Moxibustion used in conjuction with acupuncture has been shown to reduce bloating sensation.
+Psychotherapy has also been found to improve quality of life in patients with functional dyspepsia.

 Avoid the following foods